 Later, you will continue your road trip back to Dublin, where your guide will say goodbye at your hotel and leave you to explore and enjoy your last night in Ireland.
 Sláinte!

 12: Depart Dublin

 It's time to say goodbye to Ireland!
 After breakfast at your hotel, enjoy any remaining free time in Dublin.
-At the designated time, you'll be transferred to the airport for your departure flight home.
+You'll be transferred to the airport for your departure flight home at the designated time.